fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }) => <Input placeholder={placeholder} {...field} />;
 ```

-Now back to the actual form component in _AddPatientForm.tsx_.
-The function component _AddPatientForm_ renders a _Formik_ element, which is a wrapper that requires two props, which are quite self explanatory: _initialValues_ and _onSubmit_.
+Now back to the actual form component in <i>AddPatientForm.tsx</i>.
+The function component <i>AddPatientForm</i> renders a [Formik component](https://jaredpalmer.com/formik/docs/api/formik), which is a wrapper that requires two props, which are quite self explanatory: <i>initialValues</i> and <i>onSubmit</i>.
 The Formik wrapper keeps track of your form's state and then exposes it plus a few reusable methods and event handlers to your form via props.

-We are also using an optional _validate_ prop, that expects a validation function and returns an object containing possible errors.
+ We are also using an optional <i>validate</i> prop, that expects a validation function and returns an object containing possible errors.
 Here we only check that our text fields are not falsy, but it could easily contain e.g. some validation for the social security number format etc. First have a look at the entire component, we will later explain the different parts in more detail.

 ```jsx
 export const AddPatientForm: React.FC<Props> = ({ onSubmit, onCancel }) => {